 The theme park capital is known for its great selection of hotels with Lake Buena Vista, International Drive and Kissimmee all great choices for where to stay in Orlando.
 Select your dates and search for your hotel on the map below, or press search to get all the hotels in Orlando listed.

-Additional stops: From Orlando going south you can take the shortest route directly to Miami as on this Atlantic coast itinerary.
+Additional stops: From Orlando going south you can take the shortest route directly to Miami as on this Atlantic Coast itinerary.
 Or, for more Florida fun on the way continue on the Orlando to Key West road trip itinerary which includes stops along the west coast of Florida in Clearwater, Sanibel Island and Naples.

 - Driving time: 3.5 h

 The Miami metropolitan area is one of the largest in the US.
 Its warm climate and the buzzing nightlife attract millions of visitors each year.
 Top of the list to many visitors is to see Ocean Drive and the adjacent South Beach.

 Ocean Drive is probably the most iconic street in Miami.
 The street’s Art Deco architecture, fancy cars and lined palm trees are closely associated with the city.
 Ocean Drive is a buzzing place where something always is going on.
 And next to the iconic street you find South Beach, a great place to get away from the buzz that surrounds Ocean Drive.

 Road trip from New York to Miami FAQ

-It’s recommended to have two weeks to fully enjoy the New York to Miami road trip.
-With an estimated driving time of 23.5 h you will drive almost 2 hours a day if you have two weeks to make it.
-That gives you the time you need to explore the things along the way as you drive and the places where you stop for the night.
+It’s recommended to have two weeks or more to fully enjoy the New York to Miami road trip.
+With an estimated driving time of 28 h you will drive 2 hours a day if you have two weeks to make it.
+That gives you the time you need to explore the things along the way on the New York to Miami itinerary.